NikolaiT/incolumitas/content/pages/botOrNot.md

 **2. Networking Aspects**

-*IP Address Reputation*
+*- IP Address Reputation -*

 Advanced bots need to route their traffic through a residential or mobile proxy network in order to change their IP address.

 The reason is very simple: Most websites use IP based rate limiting.
-Put differently: When your bot scrapes thousands of pages in a short amount of time, the bot can get blocked quickly based on the fact that each request originated from the identical IP address.
+Put differently: When your bot scrapes thousands of pages in a short amount of time, the bot can get blocked quickly based on the fact that each request originated from the same IP address.

 Furthermore, different types of IP Addresses have different reputations in the Internet.
 For example, datacenter IP addresses such as the ones from [Amazon AWS](https://aws.amazon.com/) or [Google Cloud Functions](https://cloud.google.com/functions) have a rater low reputation when it comes to web traffic.
 The reason is very obvious: Webmasters do not like traffic that originates from datacenters because the likelihood is large that it is automated traffic. *What normal human user routes their traffic through the cloud?*